🔍 User-Agent Parser

 What is a User-Agent Parser?

 Web teams use this data to investigate compatibility problems, identify unusual traffic patterns, and improve device-specific user experiences.
 For example, if a support ticket reports a broken UI, parsing the reported User-Agent quickly reveals whether the issue comes from an older Safari release, a niche Android browser, or an automated crawler.
-Security teams also use parser output when reviewing suspicious request logs.

 How to Use This Tool